Co-Creating Urban Spaces for Tomorrow

 Take a virtual tour of the Markeaton Brook

-The Electric Daisy is a project put together and developed by "Down to Earth Derby", which aims at creating a Garden in the city for the community to rest, learn and play.
-The Electric Daisy will sit on a vacant plot of land on Bold lane previously the home of "Prince's Supermarket" which was demolished between 2007 and 2009.
-The space will offer an outdoor space where people can socialise, catch a bite to eat or do some work, it will also be an entertainment/event space for community activities.
+The Electric Daisy was put together and developed by Derby's own "Down To Earth Regen", which aims at creating a public garden in the city for the community to rest, learn and play.
+The Electric Daisy sits on a vacant plot of land on Bold lane previously the home of "Prince's Supermarket" which was demolished between 2007 and 2009.
+The space offers an outdoor space where people can socialise, catch a bite to eat or do some work, it is also an entertainment/event space for late night parties and chilled out gatherings.

 Take a virtual tour of the Electric Daisy